Kevin Garnett

-Early life and high school career
+Early life

-Garnett was born on May 19, 1976, in Greenville, South Carolina, to Shirley Garnett.
-He was the second of his mother's three children.
-Garnett's mother never married his father, O'Lewis McCullough, with their relationship ending shortly after his birth.
-Garnett grew up with his mother and stepfather, Ernest Irby, with whom he did not get along, and two sisters.
+Garnett was born on May 19, 1976, in Greenville, South Carolina.
+He is the middle child and has two sisters.
+Garnett's mother, Shirley Garnett, never married his father, O'Lewis McCullough, with their relationship ending shortly after his birth.
+Garnett grew up with his mother and stepfather.

 Garnett fell in love with the sport of basketball while attending Hillcrest Middle School, although he did not play organized basketball until high school.
 In his first three years of high school, Garnett attended Mauldin High School in Mauldin, South Carolina, and played on the school's basketball team.
 However, during the summer before his senior year of high school, Garnett was in the general vicinity of a fight between black and white students.
 Although not directly involved, Garnett was one of three students arrested for second-degree lynching, a charge that was expunged through a pre-trial intervention.
 Due to the racially charged incident and fearful of being a target, Garnett decided to leave Mauldin High and transferred to Farragut Career Academy in Chicago's West Side, for his senior year of high school.

 Living with his sister in Chicago, Garnett led Farragut to a 28–2 record and was named National High School Player of the Year by USA Today.
 He was also named Mr. Basketball for the state of Illinois after averaging 25.2 points, 17.9 rebounds, 6.7 assists and 6.5 blocks while shooting 66.8% from the field.
 In four years of high school, Garnett posted an impressive 2,553 points, 1,809 rebounds and 737 blocked shots.
 In high school, Garnett played alongside Ronnie Fields, who also became a professional basketball player.
 Garnett was named the Most Outstanding Player at the McDonald's All-American Game after registering 18 points, 11 rebounds, 4 assists, and 3 blocked shots, and then declared himself eligible for the 1995 NBA draft.
 To mark the 35th anniversary of the McDonald's All-American High School Boys Basketball Game, Garnett was honored as one of 35 Greatest McDonald's All-Americans.
 Garnett's decision not to play college basketball was influenced in part by his failure to score well enough on the ACT to meet NCAA requirements for freshman eligibility.
-Garnett told Student Sports Magazine in 1995 that if he went to college, he would have played college basketball for the University of Maryland.
+Garnett told Student Sports Magazine in 1995 that if he went to college, he would have played college basketball for the University of Maryland, a moderate surprise at the time considering, while Maryland and North Carolina were contenders, the University of Michigan were viewed as front-runners in Garnett's recruitment.
+However, in the years since his recruitment, several figures close to the recruitment, including former Nike executive Sonny Vaccaro, as well as Garnett himself, have stated that he would have likely attended Michigan, influenced by an appreciation of the Fab Five and Chris Webber, in particular.